 Daniel Gospe (’04) is chief operating officer at dmi Networking Solutions in Santa Rosa.

-Charles Granger (’08) is a graduate student and teaching assistant in physics at San Diego State University, concentrating on electro-optics.
+Charles Granger (’08) is a graduate student in optics at the University of Rochester.
+In 2013 he earned an M.S. in physics at San Diego State University, concentrating on electro-optics.

-Tim Graves (’01) is a business analyst with Pacific Pulmonary Services in Novato.
+Tim Graves (’01) is manager of special projects at Telecare Corp. in Alameda.
+He was formerly a business analyst with Pacific Pulmonary Services in Novato.
 For ten years he was an educational developer and information technology consultant on the NASA Education and Public Outreach team at Sonoma State University.

-David Gray (’05) is the Equipment Division Manager at Deposition Sciences Inc. in Santa Rosa.
+David Gray (’05) is president of Grauling Research in Windsor.
+He was formerly the equipment division manager at Deposition Sciences Inc. in Santa Rosa.

 Barbara Allen Greene (’75) passed away 23 March 2008.
 She studied in the Energy and Resources Group at the University of California, Berkeley and earned a master’s degree in psychology at SSU.
 She worked in alternate energy and computer programming.